Back to Best Solar Software

 2. HelioScope — Best for C&I Simulation-First Workflow

-Best for: Commercial & industrial designers prioritizing DNV GL-validated simulation accuracy.
+Best for: Commercial & industrial designers prioritizing DNV GL-validated simulation accuracy over integrated sales tools.

-Pros: DNV GL validated accuracy, web-based, fast iterations, 8.9/10 G2 ease of use.
+Pros: DNV GL validated accuracy, web-based, fast design iterations, 8.9/10 G2 ease of use rating.
 Cons: 10 projects/month cap, 15 MW limit, no native BESS, no SLD without AutoCAD, separate proposal tool needed.
 Pricing: $159/month Basic, $259/month Pro, Enterprise custom.

 3. OpenSolar — Best Free Alternative

-Best for: Residential installers without budget for premium tooling.
+Best for: Residential installers without budget for premium tooling, especially in international markets where SLD generation is not required.

-Pros: Free forever, integrated proposals, 28,000+ users in 185 countries, multi-currency.
-Cons: 500 kW cap, photogrammetry not LiDAR, partner data model, no US SLD without AutoCAD.
+Pros: Free forever, integrated proposals, 28,000+ users in 185 countries, multi-currency support.
+Cons: 500 kW cap, photogrammetry not LiDAR, no US SLD without AutoCAD, partner-funded data model.
 Pricing: Free for core platform.

 4. PVCase — Best for Utility-Scale Ground-Mount

-Best for: Utility-scale developers needing fastest ground-mount layout.
+Best for: Utility-scale developers needing fastest ground-mount layout speed in AutoCAD-based workflows.

 5. PVsyst — Best for Lender-Required Bankability

-Best for: Utility-scale developers where lenders require PVsyst output for debt.
+Best for: Utility-scale developers where lenders contractually require PVsyst output for debt underwriting.

-Pros: Lender default for utility-scale debt, deepest simulation methodology.
-Cons: Windows-only, 4-6 week learning curve, simulation-only, single-user, no design/proposal/financial workflow.
-Pricing: CHF 700/year (~$775).
+Pros: Lender default for utility-scale debt, deepest simulation methodology, no project or size caps.
+Cons: Windows-only, 4–6 week learning curve, simulation-only, single-user, expensive when adding required AutoCAD ($2,000/year extra).
+Pricing: CHF 700/year (~$775) standard.

 6. Solo by EagleView — Best for Aurora-Adjacent Sales Workflow